The Age of the Earth

 Most people accept the current old-earth (OE) age estimate of around 4.6 billion years.
 This age is obtained from radiometric dating and is assumed by evolutionists to provide a sufficiently long time-frame for Darwinian evolution.
-And OE Christians (theistic evolutionists) see no problem with this dating whilst still accepting biblical creation, see Radiometric Dating - A Christian Perspective.
+And OE Christians (theistic evolutionists) see no problem with this dating whilst still accepting biblical creation.
 This is the crucial point: it is claimed by some that an old earth supports evolutionary theory and by implication removes the need for biblical creation.
 Some claim Genesis in particular, and the Bible in general looks mythical from this standpoint.

 Accepted Dating Methods

-Here we outline some dating methods, both absolute and relative, that are widely accepted and used by the scientific community.
+Here we outline some dating methods, both absolute and relative, that are widely accepted and used by the scientific community, link.
 Absolute dating supplies a numerical date whilst relative dating places events in time-sequence; both are scientifically useful.

 This is based upon the spontaneous breakdown or decay of atomic nuclei.
 Radioactive parent (P) atoms decay to stable daughter (D) atoms e.g. the carbon isotope C-14 decays to nitrogen-14 and the uranium isotope U-235 decays to the lead isotope Pb-207.
 The time required for half the original number of parent atoms to decay is called the half life.
 Some half-lives are listed below: